 Our programs comprise a vast selection of substantive and skills-based curricula.
-Substantive curricula concentrate on our key practice areas: Corporate and Transactional, Energy, Infrastructure and Resources, Finance, Financial Services, Intellectual Property, Litigation and Dispute Resolution, Policy and Regulatory, and Real Estate,.
+Substantive curricula concentrate on our key practice areas: Corporate and Transactional, Energy, Infrastructure and Resources, Finance, Financial Services, Intellectual Property, Labor, Employment and Workplace Safety, Litigation and Dispute Resolution, Policy and Regulatory, and Real Estate.
 Our partners, together with senior associates, compose our faculty and transmit firm values and culture as well as legal knowledge in our programs.
 Through our live local programs, firm wide videoconferences, and our on-line library, we showcase the talent, diversity, and experience of our lawyers across the globe.

 We recognize that technical ability alone is not enough to equip our lawyers to thrive in today’s competitive legal marketplace.
 Thus, in addition to substantive law and practice group-specific programming, we also offer a curriculum in each of the following areas: Client Development and Relationship Management; Lawyering Skills, Practice Management; Professionalism and Ethics; Writing and Research; and Technological Competence.
 Programs in these areas are taught primarily through hands-on or interactive workshops led by our partners, as well as nationally recognized consultants.
 Both the substantive and skills curricula offer a range of developmentally appropriate programs for all of our lawyers: trainees, associates and partners.
 Through our emerging Global Technology Curriculum, developed in concert with the firm’s Information Technology Department, we seek to elevate the technical proficiency of lawyers our to maximize efficiency and productivity to deliver the highest caliber of service to the firm’s clients.
 Technology also plays a significant role in our efforts – from the regular use of firm-wide videoconferencing to deliver consistent training on important substantive legal topics to our Global Online Learning Center and Practicing Law Institute (PLI) access providing our lawyers with 24-hour access to recordings of our in-house training programs as well as PLI’s extensive library of programs.